-Under deferral hedge accounting, which is in accordance with Industry Audit Committee Report No. 25 issued by JICPA, hedged items are identified by grouping the foreign currency-denominated financial assets and liabilities by currency and designating derivative transactions such as currency swap transactions, fund swap transactions and forward exchange contracts as hedging instruments.
+Under deferral hedge accounting, which is in accordance with Industry Audit Committee Report No. 25 issued by JICPA, in July 29 2002, hedged items are identified by grouping the foreign currency-denominated financial assets and liabilities by currency and designating derivative transactions such as currency swap transactions, fund swap transactions and forward exchange contracts as hedging instruments.
 Hedge effectiveness is reviewed by comparing the total foreign currency position of the hedged items and hedging instruments by currency.